 1.3 Heights

-It is acceptable to distort heights and distances in order to enhance tactile distinction (Kaplan & Pyayt, 2022; Klopotowska & Magdziak, 2021).
+It is acceptable to distort heights and distances in order to enhance tactile distinction2, 3.

 Height differences need to be adequate so that elements can easily be perceived.

-0.5mm is the minimum height for features that must be detectable but not prominent (Simonnet et al., 2018), however if this is less than the printer layer height the lines may be ignored.
+0.5mm is the minimum height for features that must be detectable but not prominent4, however if this is less than the printer layer height the lines may be ignored.
 Therefore, a minimum height of 1mm is recommended for lines and other raised features.

 Note that indents are much more difficult to perceive than raised features.
-At times, this can be used to your advantage, for example to insert print labels without disturbing the touch reading experience.
-Conversely, if you do wish to create indents that are important, they need to be wide enough for the finger pad to perceive.
+At times, this can be advantageous, for example to insert print labels without disturbing the touch reading experience.
+Conversely, if indents are an important tactual feature, they need to be wide enough to perceive using the finger pad.
 Alternatively, consider outlining a small but important indent with a raised line.

 Keep in mind that tall objects can obstruct lateral hand movements for searching.
 Taller features need more space around them so that lower objects can be found and felt.
 Do not exceed ¾ finger length or 4cm in height for objects placed on a base with surrounding material, so that fingers can reach to the base.